 Cons of Mileseey P7

-- No accurate.
+- Not accurate.

 - Low contrast screen which won’t be visible in sunlight.

-Bottom Line: I’d would recommend skipping the Mileseey P7 if you’re a professional who would use it to do real outdoor work.
+Bottom Line: I’d recommend skipping the Mileseey P7 if you’re a professional who would use it to do real outdoor work.

-After our experience with the Mileseey (not good at all) we still needed a second laser meter, this time we’ve decided to go with a brand name with all of the features we needed.
+After our experience with the Mileseey (not good at all) we still needed a second laser meter, this time we’ve decided to go for a brand name with all of the features we needed.
 This will be covered in the coming part of this series.